Photographe: David Frutos

-Design team: Atxu Amann Alcocer, Andrés Cánovas Alcaraz, Nicolás Maruri González de Mendoza, Javier Gutiérrez.
+Design Team: Atxu Amann Alcocer, Andrés Cánovas Alcaraz, Nicolás Maruri González de Mendoza, Javier Gutiérrez.
 Ana López.
 Patricia Lucas.
 María Mallo.
 Mónica Molero.
 Carlos Ríos.
 Antonio Rodríguez

-Project partners: Technical Architect: Rafael Checa
+Partenaires du projet: Technical Architect: Rafael Checa

 Sponsor: Consorcio Turístico “Murcia Cruce de Caminos”